ctohm/edge-resizer/docs/routing.md

 ### 2. Using prefixes or namespaces

-Whatever comes *before* the transformations is not considered to compute the source image, so it's safe to deploy Edge Resizer on particular routes instead of `*`.
+Whatever comes *before* the transformations segment is not considered to compute the source image, so it's safe to deploy Edge Resizer on particular routes instead of `*`.
 Any of the following would have Edge Resizer handle the request and yield the same thumbnail:

 > [*https://resizer.pictures*/w=300_h=200/*riff.one/designcue-unsplash.jpg*](https://resizer.pictures/w=300_h=200/riff.one/designcue-unsplash.jpg)